twallema/pySODM/docs/optimization.md

 >    **Parameters:**
 >   * **ymodel** (list/np.ndarray) - Mean values of the Gaussian distribution (i.e. "mu" values), as predicted by the model
 >   * **ydata** (list/np.ndarray) - Data time series values to be matched with the model predictions.
 >   * **sigma** (float/list of floats/np.ndarray) - Standard deviation(s) of the Gaussian distribution around the data 'ydata'.
-Two options are possible: 1) One error per model stratification, applied uniformly to all datapoints corresponding to that stratification; OR 2) One error for every datapoint, corresponding to a weighted least-squares regression.
+Two options are possible: 1) One error per model dimension, applied uniformly to all datapoints corresponding to that dimension; OR 2) One error for every datapoint, corresponding to a weighted least-squares regression.

 >   **Returns:**
 >   * **ll** (float) - Loglikelihood associated with the comparison of the data points and the model prediction.